• Bence & the Prussic Acid

 06 Wednesday Jul 2011

-Posted by administrator in "Lizbits", Murder Most Foul, Potpourri, Read All ABout It, True Crime
+Posted by Shelley in "Lizbits", Murder Most Foul, Potpourri, Read All ABout It, True Crime

 Although there have been many comparisons in the past few days between Casey Anthony and O.J.
 Simpson, Bob Ward has added a few great remarks in his Crime Files column suggesting Lizzie and Casey might have more in common.